The 8th Wonder of the World: Stern King Kong Tutorial

 2x Scoring (Orange Targets)

 There are four orange standup targets marked with an “X” scattered around the playfield.
 One is near the cliffs ramp, one is near the center ramp, and two are located to the left and right of the gong shot.
-Once all four targets are hit, 2x scoring will instantly start.
+Once all four targets are hit, hitting the orange target that moves from the left to the right side of the playfield and back will start 2x scoring.

-During 2x scoring, one orange target will be lit at a time, moving from the left to the right side of the playfield and back.
+During 2x scoring, the lit target will keep on moving.
 Hitting this flashing target will extend the 2x scoring timer and award bonus points if hit while 2x scoring is already running.
+The timer can be extended four times every time 2x scoring is started.

 Lost Temple & Island Treasure (Drop Targets)

 The lost temple is accessed slightly differently than the drop targets normally are.
-To light the right spinner for lost temple, the gong must be hit twice, and it can be lit at any time during single-ball play (even during island scenes that aren’t cross the chasm).
+To light the right spinner for lost temple, the gong and punchback target must be hit, and it can be lit at any time during single-ball play (even during island scenes that aren’t pterodactyl attack).
 One drop target will then start rapidly flashing, and the player must cradle the ball on the mini-flipper before hitting the flashing drop target.
+Hitting the flashing drop target will advance the glyph and give credit for an entire bank's worth of drop targets!

 River Awards & Log Bridge (Action Button)